ressurectit/ng-grid/readme.md

             - `column: ColumnComponent` -  Object of column itself
             - `index: number` - Index of rendered row in current page
             - `rowIndex: number` - Row index of displayed item
-    - `headerTemplate` - Template that is used for rendering of cell header
+    - `'headerTemplate'` - Template that is used for rendering of cell header
         - **template variables**
             - `column: ColumnComponent` -  Object of column itself
-    - `bodyTemplate` - Template that is used for rendering of cell body
+    - `'bodyTemplate'` - Template that is used for rendering of cell body
         - **template variables**
             - `column: ColumnComponent` -  Object of column itself